WEEE-Open/weeelab/README.md

       `log` : Show log file.
       `ops` : View a list of operators in lab now.

+## NOTES
+- The file `log.dat` is filled by adding new lines on top.
+That's crucial because makes searching for last login easier and is more comfortable·
+- The file `users.dat` is a simple text file containing usernames in the format firstname.lastname, one for each line.

 ## TODO
 - [ ] Change login and logout time format to [gg/mm/aaaa hh:mm:ss]
 e.g:
 [25/12/2018 12:34] [26/12/2018 09:00] john.doe

-- [ ] Print to log file the number of hours passed in lab after login and logout time.
+- [ ] Print to log file the number of hours passed in lab after login and logout time. (logout function)

-- [ ] Implement an input string in function "logout" in order to save to log file a short description of work done [max length: about 128 characters]
+- [ ] Implement an input string in function "logout" in order to save to log file a short description of the work done [max length: about 128 characters]

+- [ ] Implement a function to calculate stats for a user and for all users and save these stats to an external file or print them to screen.

+- [ ] In function login: add a function to parse the first line of log.dat file in order to discover if the last logout was in the previous month.
+If last logout comes from the previous month, print an error message saying that "it's time for backup" and quit.
+      Then the operator must move the log.dat file into another folder or into another storage support in order to backup/print it.